 Accounting and Tax services

-Our core business IS Accounting, Taxes and VAT services.
-This is also the big difference with most registration agents in Czech Republic.
-Many *only* register Trade Licenses and have no idea about taxes.
-Some *may* cooperate with an accountant.
-But we ARE accountants.
-And that makes an essential difference!
+My core business is Consulting, Accounting, Taxes and VAT services.
+This is the big difference with most registration agents in Czech Republic.

-We know what we're talking about when it comes to:
+I know what we're talking about when it comes to:

-• Tax Residency (the 183-day rule), DTAs (Tax Treaties for avoidance of double taxation)
+- Tax Residency (the 183-day rule), DTAs (Tax Treaties for avoidance of double taxation)

-• Personal Income Tax Return - with other sources of income (employment, investment, AirBnB, crypto currency, dividends from SROs and foreign companies, LLCs and alike)
+- Personal Income Tax Return - with other sources of income (employment, investment, AirBnB, crypto currency, dividends from SROs and foreign companies, LLCs and alike)

-• Invoicing, Foreign Currencies, Foreign Accounts - How to invoice Czech clients, how to invoice EU businesses (subject to VAT in most cases!), how to invoice outside EU
+- Invoicing, Foreign Currencies, Foreign Accounts - How to invoice Czech clients, how to invoice EU businesses (subject to VAT in most cases!), how to invoice outside EU

-• VAT, ESL (Souhrne Hlaseni) - When to Register for VAT, when to file VAT Returns, which exception rules
+- VAT, ESL (Souhrne Hlaseni) - When to Register for VAT, when to file VAT Returns, which exception rules

 Income Tax Return